plogs/jsgoti/content/posts/acknowledgment.md

 signaling](https://en.wikipedia.org/wiki/Virtue_signalling).
 We're saying our culture is better.

-Our culture is better as evidenced by land acknowledgment grovelling.
+Our culture is better as evidenced by our land acknowledgment grovelling.
 We acknowledge our occupation of unceded land that was unceremoniously appropriated from an indigenous tribe that managed to occupy unceded land from a prior indigenous tribe,